J.D. Meier, Alex Homer, David Hill,

 Data Layer Considerations

 The data layer in a services application includes the data access functionality that interacts with external data sources.
-These data sources could be databases, other services, the file system, Microsoft Office SharePoint® lists, or any other applications that manage data.
+These data sources could be databases, other services, the file system, Microsoft Office SharePoint® lists, or any other applications

 Consider the following guidelines when designing your data layer: